-- A. Credit No make-up required, note from home required to main office (Personal Illness with Doctors note, Death in Family, Religious Observance, Driver's Test, Court Appearance, College Visit) - B. Non-Credit Any unexcused absence from school.
+A. Credit - No Make-Up Required

+A note from home required to Main Office (personal illness with Doctor's note, death in family, religious observance, driver's test, court appearance, college visit)

+B. Non-Credit - Any Unexcused Absence from School
-5 points will be deducted from the student's final unit grade for each Non-Credit absence after the first Non-Credit absence is recorded.

-During each PE activity unit, when allowable non-credit absence limit has been reached, students can make-up remaining non-credited absences for PE class.
-Make-up classes will be offered after school on predetermined days.
+Points will be deducted from the student's final unit grade for each non-credit absence after the first non-credit absence is recorded.
+During each PE activity unit, when the allowable non-credit absence limit has been reached, students can makeup remaining non-credited absences for PE class.
+Makeup classes will be offered after school on predetermined days.